Homecoming – LP01

 And with all respect, The Dead Daisies are not as a unique and established entity as Iommi and Bonamassa.

 But here we are with Holy Ground in our hands and off the bat Hughes’ impact is colossal.
-To a degree where he initially does steal the show and listener can’t help but feel like deer caught in the highlights.
-But as the album unfolds and especially after few spins, some of those characteristic songwriting qualities as well as Doug Aldrich’s sizzling guitar work begin to shine through.
+To a degree where he initially does steal the show and the listener can’t help but feel like a deer caught in the highlights.
+But as the album unfolds and especially after a few spins, some of those characteristic songwriting qualities as well as Doug Aldrich’s sizzling guitar work begin to shine through.
 The fact that he has worked with Whitesnake, DIO and Hughes himself witnesses of his skill, but what impresses time and again is his involvement and passion.
 Holy Ground is absolutely not an exception.

 Deen Castronovo lays a beat that is as thick as it’s groovy and together with Huges’ own quality as a bassist, they have delivered perhaps the grooviest Daisies’ album to date, without compromising the heaviness.
 In fact, quite contrary.
-That makes it additionally disappointing that Castronovo has announced departure from the band on couple of days after the release of this album.
-He’ll be replaced by Tommy Clufetos (Black Sabbath, Ozzy Osbourne), who’s playing is more characterized by power, rather than dynamics-based groove of Castronovo.
+That makes it additionally disappointing that Castronovo has announced departure from the band on a couple of days after the release of this album.
+He’ll be replaced by Tommy Clufetos (Black Sabbath, Ozzy Osbourne), who’s playing is more characterized by power, rather than the dynamics-based groove of Castronovo.

 So, taking all this into a consideration, Holy Ground works surprisingly well and while Huges’ shadow lingers solidly over the album it does feel like The Dead Daisies album.
 And it does that regardless if it’s an upbeat melodic tune like “Like No Other (Bassline)”, big-fat grungy “My Fate”, or über vital “Unspoken”.

-Elsewhere the cover of Humble Pie’s “30 Days in the Hole” comes across as pointless, and the 7-minute long closer “Far Away” feels more like one of Huges’ own closers, but with a weaker flow and complexity that is too big for its own good and, frankly, the good of the album
+Elsewhere, the cover of Humble Pie’s “30 Days in the Hole” comes across as pointless, and the 7-minute-long closer “Far Away” feels more like one of Huges’ own closers, but with a weaker flow and complexity that is too big for its own good and, frankly, the good of the album

 Songwriting in general is very good and lyrically Huges stands in clear contrast to more of a ‘devil-may-care’ approach that characterized Corabi’s lyrics, with just about each song tackling a noteworthy subject.

-For the time being let’s just crank up the Holy Ground and enjoy this groovy rocking monster of an album.
+For the time being, let’s just crank up the Holy Ground and enjoy this groovy, rocking monster of an album.

 www.thedeaddaisies.com